 If the contribution to be returned has not been deposited into the campaign account, report the contribution on Form DS-DE 2, Contributions Returned.
-This form can be found at the following link:
+This form can be downloaded from the Division's website at dos.myflorida.com/elections/forms-publications/forms.

-http://dos.myflorida.com/elections/formspublications/forms/ If the contribution has been deposited into the campaign account:
+If the contribution has been deposited into the campaign account:

 - 1. Report the contribution on the itemized contribution report form; - 2.
-Write a check from the campaign account to the contributor for the amount of the contribution and report this on the itemized contribution report as a negative.
-The committee may also wish to write the filing officer and explain the error and request that the filing officer place the explanation in the committee's file.
+Write a check from the campaign account to the contributor for the amount of the contribution and report this as a negative amount on the itemized contribution report using the contribution type "Refund."
+The committee may also wish to explain the error in a signed, written statement to the filing officer and request that the filing officer place the explanation in the committee's file.